Logan's Run (TV series): Writing

 D. C. Fontana served as story editor and worked alongside several other writers from Star Trek as well as one of the original novel's authors.
 Executive producers were Ivan Goff and Ben Roberts, who had created Charlie's Angels the year before.

 The pilot episode, which began with a condensed retelling of the original film's concept was written by William F. Nolan, co-author of the original novel, with Saul David, the original producer of the film and the TV series (until he was dismissed), and series producer Leonard Katzman.
 When the pilot was presented to the network, CBS asked to have part of the pilot re-shot with changes to the plot, including the introduction of a cabal of city elders who secretly ruled over the Domed city.
 This change alters Francis 7's motivations for pursuing Logan.
 In the film, his intent is to kill Logan for betrayal, but due to the introduction of the cabal, Francis is offered by them the chance to live beyond age 30 as a reward for bringing Logan and Jessica back to the city.

 Goff and Roberts were brought on board by MGM when original producer of the TV show (and producer of the film) Saul David was fired from the project and the pilot episode went through reshoots, rewriting and re-editing prior to being green-lit for production as a series.
 The line producer for the series was Leonard Katzman.

 Fontana commissioned Harlan Ellison to write a treatment for one episode ("Crypt" which was heavily revised) and David Gerrold to write a teleplay ("Man Out of Time").
 Gerrold's script was rewritten by someone else, prompting Gerrold to use his pen name "Noah Ward" (a homonym of "no award") on the episode.

 Casting

 In a 2017 interview, Heather Menzies stated that Dirk Benedict and her Sound of Music co-star Nicholas Hammond also auditioned for the role of Logan 5.
 When asked for her opinion on the series' quick demise, she replied: "I think they needed to spend more money on the visuals.
 Star Wars came out around that time and we couldn't really compete with that".

 Music

-The series' main theme tune was composed by Laurence Rosenthal.
+The series' main theme was composed by Laurence Rosenthal.

+Most of the incidental music was also by Rosenthal.
+Some additional music was composed by Bruce Broughton, and Jerrold Immel.

 Episodes

-Cancellation
+Distribution and merchandising

 Despite its brief run, the show was sold overseas.
 It was shown in the United Kingdom by the ITV network in early 1978, though times varied per region.
-It was also shown in Australia late 1977.
+It was also shown in Australia late 1977, in France in 1978, in Spain in 1982 and in Italy in 1984.
 It was also broadcast on Channel One in New Zealand.